kovshenin/sail/README.md

 sail deploy
 ```

-By default this will omit the wp-content/uploads directory, but could be included
-with the `--with-uploads` flag.
-This is particularly useful when importing
-existing applications to Sail.

 You can run deploy with the `--dry-run` flag to get a list of file changes, which
 will be written to the production server during the deploy.